|

 Q: Hey!
 I own the copyright in something on your site!
 Take it down RIGHT NOW!

 A: Don't be rude; this page is for frequently asked QUESTIONS.
-The Swan Archives' position is that our use of all the material on our site is permitted by the fair use provisions of the US Copyright Act.
+The Swan Archives' position is that the use on our site of all the Phantom promotional material; magazine, tape, DVD and album covers; advertising collateral; film clips; trailers; and merchandise is permitted by the fair use provisions of the US Copyright Act.
 In particular: The Swan Archives does not generate any revenue whatsoever from the website; the use of the copyrighted works is "transformative"; The Swan Archives is not displacing anyone's sales of any copyrighted work; and The Swan Archives' use is not having any effect on the value of any copyrighted work.
-If you've got a copyright concern, you could send us an email, to archivist at swanarchives.org.
+If you've got a copyright concern about any of that, you could send us an email, to archivist at swanarchives.org.
 Unless your name is Brian De Palma, though, we'll probably ignore it.
+For non-Harbor/Fox/A&M photos and illustrations, we make reasonable efforts to track down the identities of the artists and photographers involved, obtain their permission, and give credit where it's due.
+If you see one of your photos or illustrations being used on our site without credit, that's because we don't know who you are; please get in touch.

 LINKS

 Unofficial but excellent news site chronicling Brian De Palma's activities.
-Webmaster Geoff always posts the latest De Palma related news before anyone else, and is unfailingly accurate; it's pretty hard to beat him to the story
+Webmaster Geoff always posts the latest De Palma related news before anyone else, and is unfailingly accurate; it's pretty hard to beat him to the story.
+(And his site's logo, above, was created by Peet Gelderblom, the witty director/cartoonist/writer/essayist/editor/critic behind Directorama.)

 Jessica Harper's own "official" website, with an emphasis on her books and CD's for children, which we at The Swan Archives think are a blast by the way: the songs are well produced, witty and interesting, with a lot more variety in rhythms and percussion and far better musicianship and songwriting than any other music for children we've ever heard.
 Ms. Harper's sly wit and sense of fun is evident throughout.
 Very listenable for adults as well as kids...great stuff!
 Check it out!